• Skip to content

 • seems to be having trouble hearing.

-For mild external ear infections, your GP might prescribe ear drops for your child.
+Your GP might prescribe ear drops for your child.
 These usually have a combination of corticosteroids and antibiotics in them.
-Your child should use these for several days before you get his ear checked again.
+Some also include an antifungal treatment.
+Your child should use these for several days before you get their ear checked again.

-For more severe external ear infections, your GP might insert a small length of gauze, called a wick, into your child’s ear.
+If the skin in your child’s ear canal is swollen, your GP might insert a small length of gauze, called a wick, into your child’s ear.
 The wick is soaked in a solution of antibiotics and corticosteroids.

-While your child has an external ear infection, you and your child should avoid touching or scratching her ear.
-Your child’s ear also needs to be kept dry, which means she shouldn’t swim until her ear is completely healed.
+While your child has an outer ear infection, you and your child should avoid touching or scratching the ear.

 Supported By